AlexHill-SD/Data-Visualsation-with-Python---INTP-315-Blog/README.md

 * push your jekyll repo to github, github pages will automatically run it through their serverside jekyll and your page will be hosted at the previously mentioned URL
 * For example see: [my repo](https://github.com/AlexHill-SD/Data-Visualsation-with-Python---INTP-315-Blog)

+## Editing your site

+* I recommend using Sublime Text to edit all your files, as it can handle most file types, and has handy packages to make your life easier